imranraad07/imranraad07.github.io/index.md

 ### Prospective students

+If you are already an undergrad student student at Missouri S&T, please feel free to email me to talk about potential research opportunities.

-**Not Hiring PhD or Master's students right now.**
+**Not Hiring PhD or Master's students.**

 If you're interested in joining my research team, please contact me at imranm@mst.edu.
 In your email, include a brief introduction, interests and attach your CV (if you can).
 I am currently recruiting students at all levels, from undergraduate and masters (if you are already in Missouri S&T), to graduate.
 If you don't hear back from me within a week, feel free to send a follow-up message as things can get busy.

-If you are already a student at Missouri S&T, please feel free to email me to talk about potential research opportunities.

 When you are emailing, here is a guideline you can follow: [Link](https://uvasrg.github.io/prospective/)